Albion VCTs – hero 2021

 Portfolio overview

-The three Albion VCTs have net assets of over £700 million (June 2024): mostly newer growth investments, with a smaller portion in legacy asset-backed investments and cash.
+The three Albion VCTs have net assets of £716.2 million (June 2025): mostly technology investments, with a smaller portion in legacy asset-backed investments and cash.

 Asset breakdown (% of NAV)